alexfernandez/prototypes/README.md

 ## Acknowledgements

-Thanks to my current employer [MediaSmart Mobile](http://www.mediasmart.es/) for their permission to reuse some of the prototypes we have cooked together.
+Thanks to my previous employer [MediaSmart Mobile](http://mediasmart.io/) for their permission to reuse some of the prototypes we have cooked together.

 Thanks to [William Wicks](https://github.com/williamwicks) for letting me (even encouraging me to) plunder his [extensions](https://github.com/williamwicks/extensions) library.